 |81 T8||Logan (2017) - Mar 10, 2017

 "Pushy with the pathos and overlong, but in the realm of superhero flicks it's an oasis.
-It openly nods at westerns, keying on a nature vs man-made theme to provide a poetic end for the beloved character (as well as his inner demon).
+It tips a cap to westerns, keying on a natural vs man-made theme to provide a poetic end for the beloved character (as well as his inner demon).
 Doesn't it feel refreshing to ditch the tired urban catastrophe/cgi sky laser third act?
 To see a hero's arc concluded, not discontinued?
 To hear Sir Patrick Stewart say naughty words?
 Isn't it nice to feel something human in these again?"

 |96 T10||Barton Fink (1991) - Mar 06, 2017

 "Has everything I could ask for.
 Open-ended mystery, surrealism, black comedy, regular comedy, regular horror, technical prowess, (sound design, cinematography, acting) and John Goodman.
 While focusing on the nightmares of Hollywood, Fink's preoccupation with inner pain has him tuning out the elephant outside the room - WWII, that is (not Goodman you jerks), and turning towards Faulkner's escapism.
 But I think he can hear the trace of a raid siren in the bells, mosquitos, and buzzing violins... "

 "Not hyperbolically bad but it's hampered by syfy channel production value and two of the most stoic, unlikeable leads in recent memory - now maybe that's the point (think Heathers) but it doesn't do this film any favors.
 Watching it nearly ten years on it's kind of funny how much Kristen Stewart is made to seem like the most attractive girl in the world when Anna Kendrick is standing right behind her.
 If they had switched roles this would have been a lot more charming."